 Please make yourself aware of the facts concerning the legal ownership of such animals by contacting your state’s Fish and Game Department, and then your local Animal Regulation Department.
-It is illegal to own a pure wolf in the United States… they are classified as an endangered and regulated species!
-While it is legal to own a 98% wolf-dog federally, many states, counties and cities are outlawing all wolves and wolf-dogs.
+It is illegal to own a pure wolf in the United States; they are classified as an endangered and regulated species.
+While it is legal to own a 98%/2% wolf-dog federally, many states, counties, and cities are outlawing all wolves and wolf-dogs.
 Any wolf or wolf-dog found within these areas is immediately killed.

 14. What type of background do you have in working with and training canines?

 Wolves and wolf-dogs are notoriously difficult to train.
-They are incredibly independent animals that are well adapted to life in the wild.
+They are incredibly independent animals that are well-adapted to life in the wild.
 Wolves will not respond to normal training methods and wolf-dogs are extremely unpredictable.
-Most wolf-dogs, regardless of percentage, will lick you hand half of the time and snap at it the other half.
-Wolf-dogs are very confused animals… they don’t know if they are a wolf or a dog.
+Most wolf-dogs, regardless of percentage, will lick your hand half of the time and snap at it the other half.
+Wolf-dogs are very confused animals — they don’t know if they are a wolf or a dog.
 Trying to train a wolf is more akin to training a tiger than it is to training a German shepherd.

 15. Have you ever owned a dog before?
 If so, what breed and for how long?
 Why do you no longer have this animal?
 Why do you think this experience would prepare you for owning a wild animal?

 16. Are you looking for a guard animal?

 Are you aware that wolves are very shy by nature, and very seldom attack people?
 They will not protect your home or your family.
 They are more likely to cower at the sight of strangers and run from unusual disturbances.